Find Any File is Shareware

 function finishedDirectory(f)

--- if the count reaches the input value, then make this folder a match that'll appear in the results
+-- If the count reaches the input value, then make this folder a match that'll appear in the results.

-if currentItemCount >= targetItemCount then
+-- if cumulatedItemCount-cumulatedHiddenItemCount >= targetItemCount then

 currentSearch.addMatch (f)